...

 Education in Italy for Foreign Children

-When moving abroad with children, education is one of the parents’ first concern.
+When considering how to move to Italy with children, education is one of the parents’ first concern.

 In Italy, schooling is public, free, and mandatory for children aged 6-16, whether EU or non-EU citizen.
 Moreover, pupils have the opportunity to attend private or international schools, in accordance with their needs.

-Public and private schools’ classes are mainly taught in Italian, having English as a second language, while English is the main language taught at International Schools.
+Public and private schools’ classes are mainly taught in Italian, having English as a second language.
+However, English is the main language in International Schools.

 Depending on the age of your children, they may attend: